“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 She continued to kiss me, but her hands were busy.
 She pulled my polo shirt up till it was bunched around my upper chest, then started working it over my head.
 I couldn’t see, my arms were tangled in it, and it was easier to sit up a little and help than fight it.
 She pulled it off, threw it into the front seat, then started kissing me again, now stroking my chest and torso.

 She paused for a moment, and then her own blouse was off, followed almost immediately by her bra.
 In the dim light of the parking lot, I could see her small breasts, and she rather proudly puffed out her chest when she saw me looking.
 She reached down and grabbed both my hands and pulled them up and laid them on her breasts, and gave a sigh when they were there.

 I had no interest at all in feeling them up, but that was clearly what she wanted.
-I thought of balking, but realized the scene that would cause would be a lot uglier than just squeezing for a minute or two.
+I thought of balking, but realized that the scene that would cause would be a lot uglier than just a minute or two of squeezing.
 I did that, wondering while doing so how to know when it would be proper to stop and ask if we could go home now.

 As I was squeezing, she began wriggling a little.
 She even lay her head back and moaned, which seemed a little over the top to me.
 I mean, all I was doing was squeezing her breasts, maybe rubbing her nipples with my palms a little.
 Nothing consequential.
 I also wasn’t much in the mood for this, and rubbing her breasts wasn’t changing that any.

 She was moaning, though.
 Maybe you’re not supposed to talk at that point, but I did.
 I asked her, “Kat, why are we doing this?
 I mean, it’s all of a sudden.
 We haven’t talked about it at all.
 Why now?”